rlucioni/recovery/process-book.md

     <img src="http://i.imgur.com/qQGe2VR.png">
 </div>

 Overall, we are very happy with the appearance and functionality of our visualization.
 We could further improve our visualization by allowing users to add multiple counties to the same graph.
-We would like to store the state of the visualization in a unique URL so that users can share a particular configuration with someone else.
+We would also like to store the state of the visualization in a unique URL so that users can share a particular configuration with someone else.